Lancia Prisma: Second series (1986–1989)

 A major mid-cycle refresh débuted at the April 1986 Turin Motor Show.
 Changes were made to the exterior and interior of the car.
 Outside there were more modern, enveloping bumpers—the front one with provisions for integrated fog lights; the redesigned grille and bonnet bore a family resemblance to the flagship Thema.
 Also new were the ventilation grille on the C-pillar and full-wheel hubcaps.
 Inside new seats, new instrumentation and air conditioning system.

 The 1986 range included seven models, two of them all-new: 1.3, 1.5, 1.5 Automatica, 1.6, 1.6 i.e., 4WD, diesel and turbo ds.
 1.3 and 1.5 models had revised intake and exhaust system, fuel cut-off, a new carburettor and breakerless ignition.

 The diesel versions had also received some minor engine updates, and the turbo diesel had been renamed turbo ds.

 The new Prisma 1.6 i.e. used a version of the 1585 cc twin-cam engine equipped with Weber-Marelli IAW integrated electronic ignition and fuel injection system, developing 108 PS.

 In comparison to the carburetted Prisma 1600—which remained on sale as Prisma 1.6—further changes had been made: the cylinder head had been rotated 180°, bringing the exhaust side to the front for better cooling, and the whole engine was canted forward 18° to lower its centre of gravity.
 The new Prisma 1.6 i.e. could easily reach over 200 km/h.

+The 90 PS 1.6 i.e. use same Twin-Cam engine with SPI intake and catalytic converter.

 The other new arrival was the Prisma 4WD, featuring a two-litre fuel injected engine and Lancia's three differential permanent four wheel drive.
 Derived from the flagship Thema, the 1995 cc, twin-cam 8-valve engine featured two counter rotating balance shafts and IAW fuel injection; it developed 115 PS and 163 Nm.
 The 4WD package was completed by four disk brakes from the 1.6, power steering and wide, low profile 185/60 tyres on 14-inch 8-spoke alloy wheels.
 Minor details set the 4WD apart from other Prismas: outside a "4WD" script on the right half of the grille and on the new side skirts, inside it sported the instrument panel from the Delta HF 4WD with six round gauges, yellow scales and hands.